fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 This is not recommended because the variable <em>note</em> is a reference to an item in the <em>notes</em> array in the component's state, and as we recall we must never mutate state directly in React.

 It's also worth noting that the new object _changedNote_ is only a so-called [shallow copy](https://en.wikipedia.org/wiki/Object_copying#Shallow_copy), meaning that the values of the new object are the same as the values of the old object.
-If the values of the old object were objects themselves, then the copied values in new object would reference the same objects that were in the old object.
+If the values of the old object were objects themselves, then the copied values in the new object would reference the same objects that were in the old object.

 The new note is then sent with a PUT request to the backend where it will replace the old object.